dmarticus/dmarticus/README.md

 ### What up, y'all.
 I'm Dylan 👋

-I love working on building and scaling foundational systems and software products at early-stage tech companies.
+I love working on scaling foundational systems and software products at early-stage tech companies.

 I'm currently a full-stack product engineer at [PostHog](https://posthog.com/), where I'm working on building a suite of products to equip every developer in the world with the tools they need to build successful products themselves.